MattBolitho/enzyme-site/content/getting_started/Examples.md

 // prints dfdy = 5.500000
 ```

+> Note: if the member function belongs to a class or struct with no member variables,
+it may be optimized away at the call site, which disrupts the argument ordering and
+leads to an error.
+See: https://github.com/EnzymeAD/Enzyme/issues/1388#issuecomment-1728114457 for more information on a workaround.

 A more general implementation of the wrapper function (that works with
 different objects and argument types) is given below: